nimodb/SimpleDjangoProjectWithGraphQL/README.md

 # Creating a Simple Django Project with GraphQL

 In this tutorial, we'll create a simple Django project with GraphQL integration.
-We'll create a project called "core" and an app called "books".
-The "books" app will have a model with title and author fields.
+We'll create a project called `core` and an app called `books`.
+The `books` app will have a model with title and author fields.
 We'll set up GraphQL to query the books.
 Finally, we'll add some sample data to the database and test the GraphQL endpoint.

 ## Step 1: Set Up Virtual Environment and Install Packages
 First, create a virtual environment and install the necessary packages.